Eviction Process in Texas

 - You have not conducted essential property repairs to the unit, impacting the tenant’s living comforts.

-- You are acting out of retaliation since the tenant exercised their rights or filed a complaint to the appropriate government office.
+- You act out of retaliation since the tenant exercised their rights or filed a complaint to the appropriate government office.

 - You are discriminating against the tenant according to their religion, national origin, disability, race, color, gender, and/or familial status.